Arctic Research Support and Logistics

-Prior to award, all proposals are evaluated for total logistics costs and feasibility, whether the logistics are in the proposal budget or provided by a third party.
-The RSL program funds a prime logistics contractor to provide the majority of support through the Arctic Research Support and Logistics Services contract currently to CH2MHILL Polar Services (CPS).
+Prior to award, all proposals are evaluated for total logistics costs and feasibility.
+The RSL program funds the Arctic Research Support and Logistics Services contract to provide support to grantees.
+This contract is currently awarded to Battelle Arctic Research Operations (Battelle ARO).
 Other commonly used third-party support organizations are listed below.
-If using a third-party provider, the proposal should include a letter from the support organization in the Supplementary Documents section of the proposal.
-The letter should be 1-2 pages long and include a description of the scope of work and a cost estimate.
+If using a third-party provider, the proposal should include a letter from the organization in the Supplementary Documents section of the proposal.
+The letter should be 1-2 pages long and include a description of the scope of work and a Rough Order of Magnitude (ROM) cost estimate.
 Please allow third-party providers 4-6 weeks to prepare a letter to accompany your proposal.
-For projects requesting ship time on a U.S. Coast Guard or University-National Oceanographic Laboratory System (UNOLS) vessel, researchers should submit a Ship Time Request (STR) and include the STR as Supplementary Documentation.

-Investigators are encouraged to make use of services provided through the RSL program to make research safer and more efficient.
+Investigators are encouraged to make use of services provided through the RSL program to improve safety and efficiency.
+Services include:

 - Coordination with local communities

-- User day fees or access to research hubs in Alaska and Greenland
+- User day fees or access to research stations

 Proposals to the RSL program